 Provide reclaimed asphalt concrete pavement (RAP) per the following requirements when choosing to use it in a mix.
 Failure to follow these requirements will result in a rejection of the Contractor QCP (403.03); restriction of any RAP use at the facility; and/or a change to Unconditional Acceptance at the facility.

 Job Mix Formula.
 The Contractor may use a blend of new materials in combination with RAP obtained from verifiable Department or Ohio Turnpike Commission projects.
 If the RAP is not from the above sources or the source is unknown, process and blend the RAP into a single uniform stockpile, test according to Level 3 Mix Design requirements and obtain District approval for use.
 Obtain Laboratory written approval for use of unusually large, old RAP stockpiles of unknown content and/or age.
 Include approved methods in the QCP for ongoing processing and testing of these piles.
 Ensure no foreign or deleterious material (703.04, 703.05) is present in RAP.

 Ensure that the JMF falls within the quality, gradation and asphalt binder content limits of the required mix item.
 For Contractor designed mixes ensure the JMF submittal includes the percentages of RAP, virgin aggregates, and virgin asphalt binder required for the mix item.
 Report all RAP test results and an average in the JMF submittal.
 Identify the RAP in the JMF submittal as to project origin and mix type(s).

 Determine RAP properties and uniformity as follows.
 Determine final RAP gradation and asphalt binder content on a minimum of four separate stockpile (or roadway for concurrent grinding) samples all agreeing within 0.4 percent for asphalt binder content and 5 percent passing the No. 4 (4.75 mm) sieve.
 If fractionated RAP is used use a suitable sieve for determining gradation uniformity.

 RAP Usage Limits and Requirements.
 Process and use RAP by one of the following two methods.
 Note on the JMF submittal RAP page which of Method 1 or Method 2 methods described below apply to the RAP.

 Method 1 Standard RAP Include RAP in a JMF submittal per the Standard RAP Limits Table 401.04-1 unless specified differently in the applicable mix specification.
 For mixes that will contain up to 10 percent RAP the JMF submittal is not required to include the RAP except when a virgin polymer asphalt binder is used in a surface course.
 For surface JMFs having polymer asphalt binder only submit at 0 or 10% RAP.
 If greater than 20 percent RAP is used in a JMF submittal include an analysis of the recovered asphalt binder and blend per Level 3 Mix Design procedures to determine the grade of virgin asphalt binder to use.

+TABLE 401.04-1